UtaUtaUtau/straycat/README.md

 Astel has made a server version that works with both UTAU and OpenUtau.
 It may render faster than regular straycat.
 You can get it [over here.](https://github.com/Astel123457/straycat-server)

+I have made a new and improved version of [straycat implemented in Rust](https://github.com/UtaUtaUtau/straycat-rs/), which in nature should supersede straycat.
+This repository will be kept read-only for archiving purposes.

 # How to use (development version)
  You need to have Python installed.
 This was made using Python 3.10.11.